PTac-h/KnockOutWarningMod/README.md

 ## Changelog:
 - Made the mod a BepInEx Pluggin
-- (beta) Made the mod compatible with Thunderstore.
+- (beta) Made the mod compatible with the Thunderstore mod manager.